Daniel A. Wren

-Biography
+Early life and education

 Wren was born in Columbia, Missouri, and raised in a village south of Columbia, Missouri in the country on highway 63, where his father owned and run a General store.
 He received his BSc in Industrial and Personnel Management in 1954 at the University of Missouri, and then went through the ROTC program of the US Air force and was stationed in Germany.
 Back at the University of Missouri he received his MSc in Management.
-After working for Hallmark Cards in Kansas City, Missouri., he joined the PhD program at the University of Illinois, where in 1964 he obtained his PhD in business.
+After working for Hallmark Cards in Kansas City, Missouri, he joined the PhD program at the University of Illinois, where in 1964 he obtained his PhD in business.

+Career

 Wren had started his academic career at the Florida State University as Assistant Professor in 1963 and made it Associate Professor and eventually Full Professor.
 In 1972 he wrote his work on "The evolution of management thought".
 In 1973 he moved to the University of Oklahoma, where in 1989 he was appointed David Ross Boyd Professor of Management and between 1994 and 1999 also McCasland Foundation Professor of American Free Enterprise.
 Since 2000 he has been David Ross Boyd Professor Emeritus.
 In 1973 Wren was also appointed Curator of the Harry W. Bass Business History Collection, from 1975 to 1977 he was Director of the Division of Management, and in 2005/06 he was Interim Dean and Fred E. Brown Chair of the Price College of Business.

-Wren was president of the Southern Management Association for the year 1973-74, where he initiated their awards for member contributions.
+Wren was president of the Southern Management Association for the year 1973–74, where he initiated their awards for member contributions.
 In the Academy of Management he chaired their Management History Division.
 He was elected fellow of both professional associations.

 Wren was awarded the Outstanding Educator of America Awards twice, and received the Academy of Management's Distinguished Educator of the Year-awarded, in recognition of being "the most outstanding management historian of his generation."